 This benefit is available to Microsoft Volume Licensing (VL) customers with eligible server applications covered by active Microsoft Software Assurance (SA) contracts.
 License mobility makes it easier for existing SA customers to transition to Google Cloud Platform and gives you the option to continue purchasing perpetual licenses while still taking advantage of the efficiencies of the cloud.

 Microsoft License Mobility applies specifically to applications that run on Windows Server, and does not apply to licenses for the Windows operating system itself.

 Move your Microsoft software to Google Cloud Platform

 If you are using License Mobility through Software Assurance, you must complete a license verification process and Microsoft will ensure that you have the eligible licenses with active Software Assurance.
-To start the verification process and review additional details, go to Volume Licensing and follow the steps outlined under Steps for Customers.
+To start the verification process and review additional details, go to the Microsoft License Mobility verification form in the GCP Console.

 - Authorized Mobility Partner Name: Google, Inc.

 - Authorized Mobility Partner Website URL: http://cloud.google.com

 Microsoft will provide confirmation to you and Google when the verification process is complete.
 If you have License Mobility Agreements in place with Microsoft you can submit your License Mobility agreement information when you create a new Windows VM.
 The information you provide here will be submitted to Microsoft.
 You are responsible for managing true ups and renewals as required under their agreement.